Business Law Attorney

 Choice of Entity and New Business Formation

 When starting a new business, the first step is to establish and properly organize a new business entity.
-Each type of entity has its own unique benefits and limitations, and Chris regularly advises clients on the tax, liability, funding, transferability, and other considerations involved.
+Each type of entity has its own unique benefits and limitations.
+An experienced Dallas business attorney, Chris regularly advises clients on the tax, liability, funding, transferability, and other considerations involved.
 In Texas (and most other jurisdictions around the country), the primary options for forming a new business include:

 - A sole proprietorship